eipi717/BookingSystemAPI/README.md

 ```

 #### Step 2 - Open the project
-Open the project using whatever IDE you want, IntelliJ is reccomended
+Open the project using whatever IDE you want, IntelliJ is recommended

 #### Step 3 - Edit `application.properties`
 1. Edit the Database details